Lemons N Lyme

 • Don't over mix the batter.
 When mixing the dry ingredients into the wet, mix until you have a few streaks of flour left.
 That will get fully incorporated once the cherries are folded in.
 Over mixing gluten free baked goods can result in a gummy or dry texture.

 • Use silicone liners.
-I like to still to silicone muffin liners for easy removal and an environmentally reusable option.
+I like to use silicone muffin liners for easy removal and an environmentally reusable option.

 • Want big, bakery style muffins?
 To achieve giant muffins, line every other hole in the muffin pan.
 Bake the muffins for 5 minutes at 425F then drop the temperature to 350F for 12-15 minutes, until the muffins are done.
 This will help you achieve big, rounded muffins on top!